normoes/xmrto_wrapper/README.md

 This is built according to the XMR.to [API documentation](https://xmrto-api.readthedocs.io/en/latest/).

 At `https://test.xmr.to` you can test paying lightning invoices over the lightning network with the new API version 3.
+This feature is now also available on xmr.to.
 * `create-ln-order`
     ```
         xmrto_wrapper create-ln-order --url https://test.xmr.to --invoice="lnbc..."